Introduction to Stream Processing in FME

 Introduction

 FME’s stream processing capabilities allow you to leverage unbounded stream datasets without writing a single line of code.
 This tutorial will guide you through three different stream processing scenarios.
-In each scenario, we will walk through how to build the FME workflows and how to deploy the stream workspace to FME Flow (formerly FME Server) or FME Flow-Hosted (formerly FME Cloud).
+In each scenario, we will walk through how to build the FME workflows and how to deploy the stream workspace to FME Flow or FME Flow-Hosted.

-Each scenario will highlight particular functionality in FME when it comes to authoring stream processing workspaces.
+Each scenario will highlight specific functionality in FME for authoring stream-processing workspaces.

 Requirements

-Unfortunately, we cannot provide public access to our Kafka queue due to the cost of running the stream at all times.
+Unfortunately, we cannot provide public access to our Kafka queue due to the cost of running the stream continuously.
 Alternatively, replace the Creator and KafkaConnector in the provided workspaces with the contents of MimicStream.fmwt to imitate a stream data source.

 Step-by-Step Instructions